- HOME

 Chairperson,JCIA

-I once again extend my deepest sympathies to all those affected by the frequent natural disasters occurring across the country.
+I extend my deepest sympathies to all those affected by these disasters and sincerely hope for the earliest possible recovery and reconstruction.

-I sincerely ask for the continued understanding and support of our member organizations and all parties concerned for the activities of our association this year too.
+I respectfully ask for the continued understanding and support of our member societies and all stakeholders.